sarl/sarl-jekyll-website/docs/official/reference/general/Extension.md

 By adding the `extension` keyword to a field, a local variable, or a parameter declaration, its instance methods become extension methods.

-> **_Caution:_** The `extension` keyword must be always written just before the `val` or
-> `var` keywords for fields and local variables, or before the parameter's name.
->
-> In the case of an extension field, you must give the type of the field because the type resolved
-> of SARL cannot infer the type of the field.
+<p markdown="1"><span class="label label-danger">Caution</span> The `extension` keyword must be always written just before the `val` or `var` keywords for fields and local variables, or before the parameter's name.
+In the case of an extension field, you must give the type of the field because the type resolved of SARL cannot infer the type of the field.</p>

 In the following example, the extension provider is a field.
 The function `contains(Object)` is called with the extension method syntax.
 The extension provider is the field `list`.